 She's Her Own CEO® and Kathryn Style Boutique®

-Brooks is the CEO, Founder, and Owner of the trademarked fashion and lifestyle brands, She's Her Own CEO® and Kathryn Style Boutique®.
-She has appeared on business interview shows in top media markets, such as "Atlanta & Company," "Atlanta Plugged In" and "Good Day Tri-Cities."
+Kathryn Brooks is the CEO, founder and owner of the trademarked fashion, professional success and lifestyle brands, She's Her Own CEO® and Kathryn Style Boutique®.
+She regularly appears as a professional success expert on top TV business interview shows, such as “Atlanta & Company,” “Charleston’s Fox 24 News Now,” “Good Morning Chattanooga: Fox Edition,” “Jacksonville’s First Coast Living,” “Atlanta Plugged In,” and “Good Day Tri-Cities.”

 Camille Chang Gilmore